 The Conversion Optimizer is a very powerful tool.
-There are essentially two bidding types: Max CPA:
+There are essentially two bidding types:

 Use this bidding type when budget is not limited or your CPA (Cost per-acquisition) is not very high.
 The algorithm will try to maximize the amount of conversions based on the conversion data.

 Upon selecting this option, it will suggest a Max CPA bid (the most you are willing to pay for a conversion) based on the historical conversion data.

 Use this bidding type when your CPA is too high and you want to make it more profitable.
 This option helps you to reduce the CPA while continuing to bring in the same or higher amount of conversions (Google AdWords will also suggest to start Target CPA bid based on your historical data).

 Before choosing any of these bidding options, you need to figure out what exactly it is that you want to achieve; whether this is an increase in the amount of conversions while sacrificing a higher CPA, or if you are struggling to reduce your CPA and trying to find a solution on bringing this down.

 Something very important is to remember that once you choose your bidding type, the selected CPA bid will be applied to all your ad groups.
 You would need to review this afterward and adjust it accordingly.

 Typically, every ad group has a different CPA and it should not be set to the default CPA bid suggested by the system.
 Adjust it according to your criteria, based on what CPA is best for each ad group.